Devotional for Friday April 24th

 Good Morning Everyone,

-Our thought for today: “We can approach God with confidence.”
+Our thought for today: “We can learn to be gracious by spending time with others who are gracious.”

 God Bless,